Otter calls for task force to focus on higher education

 In 2012, following voter defeat of a series of eduction reforms supported by the then Superintendent of Public Instruction Tom Luna, Gov. Butch Otter and the legislature, Otter convened a task force of 31 educators, parents, lawmakers, policy makers and business people to create a path toward better education in Idaho public schools.

-The panel produced 20 recommendations covering an array of issues including teacher pay, increased school technology, easing obstacles to students attending college after high school, improving reading and giving districts more autonomy to run their education systems.
+The panel produced 20 recommendations covering an array of issues such as boosting teacher pay, increasing school technology, easing obstacles to students attending college after high school, improving reading and giving districts more autonomy to run their education systems.

-Hundreds of millions of dollars are scheduled to go into those reforms.
+Hundreds of millions of dollars are scheduled to go into those reforms, including another $58 million this year for teacher salary increases.

 Reforms are just taking root in Idaho classrooms, but educators and other stakeholders are already calling for Otter to reconvene the task force to asses how reforms are going and look for new areas in which education can be improved.